-The cooperation with the three other key functions (risk management key function, internal audit key function and compliance key function) is ensured via regular interactions with the teams performing the tasks in the scope of these functions.
+The cooperation with the three other key functions (risk management, internal audit and compliance key functions) is ensured via quarterly interactions with the teams performing the tasks in the scope of these functions.

 B.6.2.
-SCOR SE - INFORMATION ON THE ACTUARIAL FUNCTION
+SCOR SE - INFORMATION ON THE ACTUARIAL FUNCTION.